Agent Action BOM

 What is an Agent Action BOM?

-An Agent Action BOM is a map of AI-assisted software delivery action paths: actor, owner, repo or PR, workflow or config, credential, reachable action, target system, approval rule, and evidence coverage.
+An Agent Action BOM is a redacted record of one AI-assisted delivery path: actor, owner, repo or PR, workflow or config, credential, reachable action, target system, approval rule, and evidence coverage.

 What an Agent Action BOM should contain